Who is Required to Take Comprehensive Examinations?

 What is Covered in the Comprehensive Examination

 The comprehensive examination will cover the major area and minor or related areas.
 The candidate must pass both areas.
 The student must have completed all courses shown on the approved degree plan or be currently enrolled in them.
 All I grades, excluding graduate recital, graduate research, thesis, field study, or dissertation must be completed at the time the candidate takes the written comprehensive examination.
 The written and oral comprehensive examinations should be scheduled within the testing dates given in the university calendar.
 These dates do not apply to the oral examination given as the field study, thesis, or dissertation defense.
-The Dean of the Graduate School must be notified in writing of any requested exceptions.
+The director of the Graduate School must be notified in writing of any requested exceptions.

 The Written Examination

 The written comprehensive examination for all candidates will be constructed and administered by the candidate’s graduate advisory committee or the program or school committee as determined by individual programs and schools.
 After all examinations have been scored and recorded, the questions and answers are to remain in the academic unit office.
-The major professor will report the candidate’s performance on the comprehensive examination as satisfactory or unsatisfactory to the Dean of the Graduate school.
+The major professor will report the candidate’s performance on the comprehensive examination as satisfactory or unsatisfactory to the director of the Graduate school.
 This report will be made in writing and must contain the specific parts of the examination covered, e.g., major only, minor or related areas only, major and minor, and whether an oral examination was also given.
 The major professor will notify the candidate of the results of the comprehensive examination as soon as possible.
 At the conclusion of each semester, the respective department or school may forward to the University Library copies of the student’s examination for deposit in the reference section, or house the copies within the department for 10 years.
 A candidate majoring in education whose minor area is in related fields will have the comprehensive examination assembled from appropriate sources, constructed, and administered by the appropriate program or school.
-When nine or more hours in the minor or related areas are from a single college or school, the graduate coordinator in that college or school is responsible for coordinating that portion of the examination and reporting the results to the graduate coordinator of the School of Education and the Dean of the Graduate School.
+When nine or more hours in the minor or related areas are from a single college or school, the graduate coordinator in that college or school is responsible for coordinating that portion of the examination and reporting the results to the graduate coordinator of the School of Education and the director of the Graduate School.

 When the candidate is majoring in a subject matter field and minoring in education, it is the responsibility of the graduate coordinator of the school representing the major field to coordinate that portion of the examination and report the results to the graduate coordinator in the School of Education and the director of the Graduate School.